Cais/bns-add-style/readme.txt

 * Enjoy!

 == Frequently Asked Questions ==
+= WTF ...
+IT'S NOT WORKING!!!?! =
+A: You may need to go to your home page to allow WordPress to fully initialize the plugin and note the new file being added.
+(The is the first To-Do list item!)

 = Can I specify the name of this custom stylesheet? =
 A: No, the stylesheet file name is: bns-add-custom-style.css